CRUFF RENARD, MD

-Carlyle Schlabach MD is Assistant Medical Director, Emergency Department and a Clinician at Coryell Memorial Hospital, Gatesville, TX.
-He is Director of Emergency Response Training for HME and Acting Chairman of the Curriculum Committee for The Comprehensive Advanced Life Support Essentials course.
-His passion is to train Haitian physicians and nurses in advanced life support and train Haitian clinicians to become CALS trainers.
+Carlyle Schlabach MD is the former Assistant Medical Director, Emergency Department and is a Clinician at Coryell Memorial Hospital, Gatesville, TX.
+He is Director of Emergency Medicine Training for HME, Chair of the Global CALS (Comprehensive Advanced Life Support) Planning Committee and Chair of the CALS Essentials Curriculum Committee.
+His passion is to train Haitian physicians and nurses in emergency medicine and train Haitian clinicians to become CALS trainers.

 Jhonson Marc, MD, graduated from the School of Medicine and Pharmacy at the Université d'État d'Haïti (UEH) in 2012.
 After receiving his medical degree, he spent his social service year working as a general physician in the Artibonite department of Haiti.
 From 2013-2016, he pursued a specialization in internal medicine at UEH.
 He currently works as a clinician in Port-au-Prince.

 Project Executive Director